YOUR EXCLUSIVE BENEFITS WHEN BOOKING WITH US

 Designed for families, the spacious Deluxe Queen Rooms consist of two Queen-size beds and a relaxation area.
 These rooms dominate the splendid Lough Corrib lake and the flowerbeds of the garden.
 They can accommodate two adults and two children under 12 years.
 Moreover, many other rooms are connected together, to facilitate families’ time at the hotel.

 Gastronomes will appreciate the traditional cuisine of the George V Restaurant, whose name pays tribute to the visit of the Prince of Wales in 1905.
-Large crystal chandeliers, precious wooden walls and thick carpet gives the restaurant a cozy atmosphere that is very ‘Irish’.
-Cuisine is based on the use of local products: fish caught in the lake, game hunted on the plains, matured beef, raised on the neighboring land.
+Large crystal chandeliers, precious wooden walls and thick carpet gives the restaurant a cosy atmosphere that is very ‘Irish’.
+The cuisine is based on the use of local products: fish caught in the lake, game hunted on the plains, matured beef raised on the neighbouring land.

 The Dungeon is a less formal restaurant with medieval decoration.
-Its chef serves refined bistro cuisine that’s centered on Irish gastronomy.
+Its chef serves refined bistro cuisine that’s centred on Irish gastronomy.

 The Prince of Wales Bar is the perfect place to enjoy a pint of Guinness or a good whiskey near the large fireplace.

-A multitude of Victorian-style reception rooms are available for guests to share a private dinner or take the famous ‘Afternoon Tea’ in a relaxed atmosphere.
+A multitude of Victorian-style reception rooms is available for guests to share a private dinner or take the famous ‘Afternoon Tea’ in a relaxed atmosphere.

 Furthermore, a wine cellar set in a long stone tunnel dating from the 16th century offers the opportunity to indulge in tastings of great wines in a unique atmosphere.